 The function determines the required oversampling.
 If the input waveform sampling rate (

-aclr.BandwidthACLR) of the adjacent channels (allowing for a maximum of 85% bandwidth occupancy), an upsampled version of the waveform is used for ACLR calculations.
-The upsampling factor
+aclr.BandwidthACLR) of the adjacent channels (allowing for a maximum of 85% bandwidth occupancy), you can use an upsampled version of the waveform for ACLR calculations.
+The upsampling factor is

 aclr.BandwidthConfig) and stops at the edge of the overall channel bandwidth (

 aclr.Bandwidth).
 This filter involves no rate change, it just shapes the spectrum within the original bandwidth of the waveform.

 % Design filter lpFilt = designfilt('lowpassfir',...
 'PassbandFrequency',aclrParameters.BandwidthConfig/2,...
 'StopbandFrequency',aclrParameters.Bandwidth/2,...
 'PassbandRipple',0.1,...
 'StopbandAttenuation',80,...
 'SampleRate',samplingRate); % Apply filter filtTmWaveform = filter(lpFilt,tmWaveform);